fam007e/SecurePasswd_MGMT/SECURITY.md

 ## Memory Management

-Sensitive data (master password, derived keys, plaintext data) is explicitly cleared from memory as soon as it is no longer needed using `sodium_memzero()` or a similar secure memory wiping function.
+Sensitive data, specifically the master password and the derived encryption key, is explicitly cleared from memory as soon as it is no longer needed.
+This is done using the `sodium_memzero()` function from `libsodium` in `core/database.c` to prevent sensitive data from being exposed in memory.

 ## File System Security